Election Day in West Virginia, Indiana, Ohio and North Carolina: What to watch

 Here's what you need to know:

-- Polls in Indiana are open 6 a.m. to 6 p.m.
+- Polls in Indiana are open from 6 a.m. to 6 p.m.
 LOCAL (some counties are in CDT and will finish voting at 7 p.m.
 Eastern)

 - Republicans are concerned about Blankenship, a former coal baron who served a year in prison for his role in a deadly mine explosion.
-A win for Blankenship could jeopardize one of the party's best chances to take out Democratic Senator Joe Manchin, who's considered extremely vulnerable in the fall.
+A win for Blankenship could jeopardize one of the party's best chances to take out Democratic Sen. Joe Manchin, who's considered extremely vulnerable in the fall.

 - Indiana will showcase another Republican battle for a Senate nomination.
 While the fight isn't as personal as West Virginia, the candidates are doing everything they can to tie themselves to the President, who remains popular with Hoosiers.